 - Submit to the Northwestern College admissions office a paper copy or online application for admission. - Arrange to have a current high school transcript sent to the admissions office.
-A counselor's evaluation is also required. - Take either the American College Test (ACT code: 1346) or the Scholastic Aptitude Test (SAT code: 6490), designating Northwestern College to receive the test results.
-Information about these tests and application forms can be obtained at high school counseling offices or online at ACT.org or collegeboard.com. - A deposit of \$100 is required prior to registering for classes and being placed in student housing.
+A counselor's evaluation is also required. - Take either the American College Test (ACT code: 1346), the Scholastic Aptitude Test (SAT code: 6490), or the Classic Learning Test (CLT) designating Northwestern College to receive the test results.
+Information about these tests and application forms can be obtained at high school counseling offices or online at ACT.org, collegeboard.com or cltexam.com. - A deposit is required prior to registering for classes and being placed in student housing.
 The housing form should accompany the deposit.
 Registration information is mailed to new students in mid-April.
 Room and roommate assignments are usually made by mid-July.
 The deposit is refundable until May 1.
 Once students conclude their education at Northwestern, the deposit is refunded provided the student has no outstanding bills. - A medical history shall be submitted prior to enrollment.